 Since so many of APCUG’s member groups meet in senior centers, libraries, community rooms, etc. and we are safer at home so we can no longer meet in person, we’ve put together some tips for our group members.
 We hope you take advantage of APCUG’s offer to use one of its Zoom accounts to keep your members connected and have the opportunity to still learn about technology, have Q&A sessions, and just keep in touch with each other.

 The Zoom version that you will use lets all participants see each other, providing they have a webcam.
 If they don’t have one, they will still be able to hear what is going on as well as participate in the discussion.
 I (Judy) recently participated in a Zoom session with the Under the Computer Hood User Group in San Diego.
 They were doing a shakedown cruise via their board meeting.
 If your group takes advantage of our offer, I suggest that you also have your board members meet to become familiar with the Zoom process before your general meeting.
-They are also having two dry runs for members, before their April 1 meeting.
+They are also having two dry runs for members, before their first Zoom meeting.